 - Safety practices will be implemented

-- All are strongly encouraged to wear a mask.
+- All are required to wear a mask.
 Please remain masked until just before your turn to receive Communion, then return the mask to your face.

 - Please do not bring any personal items with you into the church.